thk-hex/f1-app/backend/README.md

 - **Schedule**: Every Monday at 12:00 PM UTC
 - **Updates**: Champions data and race winners for recent years
+- **Force Refresh**: Always fetches from external API to ensure data completeness
+- **Missing Data Detection**: Detects and updates missing races or champions
 - **Cache Management**: Automatically clears cache before updates
 - **Manual Control**: Use `/scheduler/trigger-update` for manual updates
 - **Monitoring**: Check `/scheduler/status` for scheduler information

-The scheduler ensures that your F1 data stays current without manual intervention.
+The scheduler ensures that your F1 data stays current and complete without manual intervention, even if individual races or champions are missing from the database.

 ## Implementation Details